Blind Inverse Game Theory: Jointly Decoding Rewards and Rationality in Entropy-Regularized Competitive Games: Blind Inverse Game Theory in Matrix Games

 \subsection{Partial Identification and Confidence Sets}

-When the Rank Condition of Theorem \ref{thm:identifiability} fails (i.e., $\text{rank}(X^*) < d$), the parameters $(\theta^*, \tau^*)$ are not uniquely identifiable, even with the normalization constraint.
+When the Rank Condition of Theorem \ref{thm:identifiability} fails (ie., $\text{rank}(X^*) < d$), the parameters $(\theta^*, \tau^*)$ are not uniquely identifiable, even with the normalization constraint.
 In this scenario, we shift our focus from point estimation to \textit{partial identification}, aiming to characterize the set of all parameters consistent with the observed QRE.

 \textbf{The Identified Set.} We define the identified set $\Theta^*$ as the set of all pairs satisfying the Blind-IGT constraints:

 When the Rank Condition fails, this set contains multiple elements.
 Unlike the known-$\tau$ case where the feasible set is an affine subspace~\citep{Liao2025}, here $\Theta^*$ is the intersection of a linear subspace (defined by the bilinear constraint) and a non-convex constraint (the normalization sphere).